cofinalsubnets/gwen/README.md

 # gwen lisp

-gwen is a like simplified scheme with less words and parentheses, however unlike scheme and other lisp dialects, every value acts as a one argument function. for functions this is done by currying like in haskell. other objects are interpreted as their own constant functions. this expands the range of evaluable expressions and simplifies the eval function.
+gwen is a like simplified version of scheme with less words and parentheses, however unlike scheme and other lisp dialects, every value acts as a one argument function. for functions this is done by currying like in haskell. other objects are interpreted as their own constant functions.

 ##